House Republicans to issue scathing report criticizing Biden's Afghanistan withdrawal

 The committee requested transcribed interviews with more than 30 administration officials, but the Biden administration refused to take part.
 For the report the committee relied on interviews and information from whistleblowers, conversations with people who were in Kabul during the withdrawal, and fact-finding trips to the region.

+The State Department pushed back on the notion that it had not complied with congressional oversight efforts.

+"We have provided over 150 briefings to Members and staff on Afghanistan since the NEO, covering a wide range of topics—including the withdrawal, women and girls, relocation operations, counterterrorism, and talks with the Taliban," said a State Department spokesperson, adding that Secretary of State Antony Blinken had testified at two hearings on Afghanistan.

 The Republicans leading this investigation are in the minority, which means they do not have subpoena power however they have indicated that they will issue subpoenas and continue investigating the withdrawal should their party take over the house in the elections this year.
-They are calling this an interim report.
+They are calling this an interim report, indicating that they are planning to further the investigation.

+"If we get the majority that is going to change," said McCaul on CNN on Monday, about the Republicans being able to force the administration to comply.
+"We are going to have the gavel and subpoena power."

 The report also says the administration failed -- even months after the withdrawal -- to take actions that would prevent American-trained Afghan commandos from being recruited by US adversaries like Iran, China or Russia.

-Note: This story has also been updated with additional reporting.